Want to Understand Eight Peaks Wealth Management Better?

 We do not engage in stock speculation and attempt to beat the market.
 We believe in correct asset allocation and location.
 This means we want to make sure that your investments are in the most tax-efficient vehicles as possible.

-Where is my money held?
+Where are my invested assets held?

 We use Charles Schwab (https://www.schwab.com) as our custodian and our clients’ assets are held there.
 As a custodian, Schwab tracks account activity, handles transfers, issues statements, tax forms, provides a platform, and many other things.